 In an attempt to offset the daunting scope of the last two WADs, this month I’ve got something short and sweet: rf’s Wire Brush.

-rf’s real talent, on display toward the end of Wire Brush, is how he creates dynamic spaces in his maps.
-They shift and morph to create new zones of gameplay or allow access to new areas in the same rooms and corridors you just fought through.
+rf’s real talent, on display toward the end of Wire Brush, is how they create dynamic spaces.
+The maps shift and morph to create new zones of gameplay or allow access to new areas in the same rooms and corridors you just fought through.

 If there’s one gripe to be had, it’s an encounter toward the end with two barons (which are, by their nature, damage sponges).
 The problem crops up a lot in maps for the original Doom, since one of that game’s shortcomings (or at least something unfortunate for map creators) is the lack of mid-range enemies.
 With the exception of the cacodemon, there’s nothing that falls between the demon’s two-or-three-shotgun-blasts-to-the-face 150 hit points and the baron’s will-this-thing-ever-die 1000.